-Krupa: Transition game key for Wings
+Krupa: Transition game key to Red Wings' success

 Detroit — More than 13 hours before the Red Wings put the seal on a 3-1 exhibition win over the Blackhawks on Thursday, the portion of the roster not dressing for the game was hard at it on the ice in Joe Louis Arena.

 Barely after 9 a.m., assistant coach Tony Granato dished pucks from the front of net sharply to the left, into the corner.

 Two Red Wings, a defenseman and a forward, hustled after it, flailed at it with their sticks, tried to position their bodies to secure the puck, hacked and bumped and grinded.

 It went on a good chunk of the morning.

 And when they were not doing that, there were brisk breakouts from their own end, the length of the ice.
 Then, start it from the other end and come back the same way — with coach Mike Babcock urging them on.

 Secure the puck in the zone, mount the attack in a wink, brisk exits, tape-to-tape on the passes.
 Keep the puck as it advances through the neutral zone and into the other fellows' end.

 It is a key to the season.